About NFU

 In 1982, NFU was influential in getting a portion of the military budget shifted to humanitarian food aid using commodity surpluses from the US.
 In 1990, the organization pushed for increased regulation of organics, including the creation of a national standard for what production practices qualify as organic.
 In 2002, NFU was one of the leaders of a coalition of 165 farm and consumer groups that helped establish mandatory country-of-origin labeling (COOL).

-NFU represents family farmers, fishers and ranchers across the country, with formally organized divisions in 33 states.
+NFU represents family farmers and ranchers across the country, with formally organized divisions in 33 states.
 The key to the success and credibility of the organization has been Farmers Union’s grassroots structure in which policy positions are initiated locally.
 The policy process includes the presentation of resolutions by individuals, followed by possible adoption of the resolutions at the local, state and national levels.
 Members and staff of the Farmers Union advocate these policy positions nationwide.

 National Farmers Union believes that good opportunities in production agriculture are the foundation of strong farm and ranch families, and strong farm and ranch families are the basis for thriving rural communities.
 Vibrant rural communities, in turn, are vital to the health, security and economic well-being of our entire national economy.